phoenix-dataplane/phoenix/mdbook/src/tutorials/working-with-mrpc-library.md

 ```

 With the client stub, we can just directly call `client.say_hello(req)` to send a request.
-It will return a future that we can await on, which resolves to a `RRef<HelloReply>`.
+It will return a Future that we can await on, which resolves to a `Result<RRef<HelloReply>, mrpc::Status>`.
-The `HelloRequest` and `HelloReply` types in the generated code internally uses our customized Rust types, e.g., `Vec<u8>`, where
+The `HelloRequest` and `HelloReply` types in the generated code internally
+uses our customized Rust collection types, e.g., `mrpc::alloc::Vec<u8>`, where
-our customized version directly allocates buffers on shared memory.
+it provides similar API as its std counterpart but directly allocates buffers on shared memory.

 ## Running the demo
-First, start mRPC services on the host machines that we will run the client and the server:
+First, start mRPC services on the machines that we will run the client and the server:
 ```
-KOALA_LOG=info cargo run --release --bin koala
+cd experimental/mrpc
+cat load-mrpc-plugins.toml >> ../../phoenix.toml
+cargo make
 ```

 Note that mRPC service needs to run on both the client side and the server side.
 After spinning up mRPC services, we can run the client and server applications:
 ```
+cd experimental/mrpc/examples/rpc_hello
 cargo run --release --bin rpc_hello_server cargo run --release --bin rpc_hello_client
 ```